-ProtoSounds is now equipped with operator controlled passenger station announcements, hereby known as PFA.
-This easy to use feature plays digitally reproduced passenger station sounds whenever your engine stops at a train station on your layout.
+ProtoSounds® comes equipped with operator controlled Freight Yard Sounds, hereby referred to as FYS.
+This easy to use feature plays digitally reproduced freight yard sounds whenever your engine stops on your layout and is parked in the Neutral position.
 No additional wires or modifications are needed on your layout to enjoy these amazing sound effects.
-The sounds themselves are randomly generated and randomly "shuffled" on the ProtoSounds software chip.
-This gives the system the ability to produce different sounds in a different order each time the PFA feature is enabled.
-These different sounds are heard each time you cycle the transformer throttle from on to off in the same manner that you would cycle the throttle to enter the various states of forward, neutral and reverse.
-The entire PFA sequence is designed to simulate the arrival, disembarking, embarking, and departure of a train entering and leaving a train station.
-The sounds include public address arrival and departure messages, passenger disembarking and embarking sounds, conductor voices and general train station ambient sounds.
-Each is described in more detail in the following sections.
+The sounds themselves are randomly generated and randomly "shuffled" on the ProtoSounds® software chip.
+This gives the system the ability to produce different sounds in a different order each time FYS is enabled.
+These different sounds are heard each time you cycle the transformer throttle from ON to OFF in the same manner that you would cycle the throttle to enter the various states of Forward, Neutral and Reverse.
+The entire FYS sequence is designed to simulate the arrival, loading or unloading and departure of a freight train in a freight yard.
+Each sequence is described in more detail in the following sections.

-ACTIVATING PASSENGER SOUNDS
+ACTIVATING FREIGHT YARD SOUNDS

-Your ProtoSounds equipped engine features an operator controlled passenger station sound set.
-Once activated, this easy to use feature plays digitally reproduced sounds of a passenger station whenever you stop your engine in the neutral position at a train station on your layout.
+Your ProtoSounds® equipped engine features an operator controlled freight yard sound set.
+Once activated, this easy to use feature plays the sound of freight yard activities whenever the operator places the engine in the neutral position.

-ARMING THE PASSENGER SOUNDS FEATURE
+ARMING THE FREIGHT YARD FEATURE

-Before the passenger station sounds can be heard, ProtoSounds must activate the feature so that the next time the engine enters the neutral position, the sounds can play, The feature can be activated one of two ways.
+Before the freight yard sounds can be heard, ProtoSounds® must activate the feature so that the next time the engine enters the neutral position, the sounds can play, The feature can be activated one of two ways.

-Option 1: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds No. 5906 bell activation button) you can activate the feature by pressing and holding the bell button for three seconds or longer (it doesn't matter if you are in forward, neutral or reverse).
+Option 1: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds® No. 5906 bell activation button) you can activate the feature by pressing and holding the bell button for three seconds or longer (it doesn't matter if you are in forward, neutral or reverse).
 You will hear the bell chiming turn on and if you listen carefully you should hear an air release sound after three seconds have passed at which time you can release the bell button.
 (Note: because the air release sound is hard to hear, we recommend that you count out a full three seconds before releasing the bell button.)
 The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
 If you were in neutral when you triggered the brake feature, interrupt the transformer throttle to enter either forward or reverse to allow the engine to begin running.
 (Note: the feature will only be activated in the first direction state you enter after triggering the feature from the neutral position.
-You cannot interrupt the power twice to enter another direction state and still have the passenger sound feature active.)
+You cannot interrupt the power twice to enter another direction state and still have the brake feature active.)
 Once your engine begins running, you can trigger the sounds to begin playing whenever you enter neutral.